NimrodAshkenazy/chess_asm/README.md

 # chess_asm
-Chess with very limited alpha-beta pruning opponent written in TASM as a highschool project in 2015.
+Chess with very limited opponent based on alpha-beta pruning written in TASM as a highschool project in 2015.